FSS:PSYb2995 Decoloniality in Psychology - Course Information

 - RATELE, Kopano.
 The world looks like this from here : thoughts on african psychology.
 First published.
 Johannesburg: Wits university press, 2019, xv, 228.
 ISBN 9781776143900. info

-- Teaching methods (in Czech)
+- Approaches, practices, and methods used in teaching (in Czech)

 - The course is mostly taught online.
 Group discussion, active participatory learning, guest lectures, readings, lectures, project realization.